WeiXunElements/things-stamp/README.md

 # things-stamp

-## Things Stamp resource의 생성 및 수정 정보를 출력하는 컴퍼넌트
+## This is a component that prints the information about creation and modification of Things Stamp resource.

 ## Example: